Late W123 Most W126 Late R107 Chassis Ignition Lock Cylinder Tumbler Installation Kit w/ Video Instructions and Tools

 If you have been around old Mercedes for any length of time, you have probably run into a problem with your ignition key starting to "stick" or one that does not turn.
 This problem can leave you stranded and could cost hundreds of dollars to fix $$$.

+These locks are now NLA.
+We only have two available.
 Free PDF written instructions included.
-Only fits 126 Chassis gasoline 6 and 8 cylinder 1981 to 1989 - See model list below
+Only fits 1980 to 1985 123 gas models and 126 Chassis gasoline 6 and 8 cylinder 1981 to 1989!

 Wouldn’t it be grand if there was a way to remove your ignition tumbler without a key - then easily start the car using a flat blade screw driver or needle nose pliers and drive away?